maiska/qubes-translated/_doc_translated/de/_doc/user/managing-os/debian/debian-minimal.md

 ### Package table for Qubes 4.0

-Use case | Beschreibung | Required steps
+Use case | Description | Required steps
 --- | --- | ---
 **Standard utilities** | If you need the commonly used utilities | Install the following packages: `pciutils` `vim-minimal` `less` `psmisc` `gnome-keyring`
 **Networking** | If you want networking | Install qubes-core-agent-networking